More Diagnoses, Please

 • Women with PMDD often enjoy pregnancy as a respite from monthly hormonal hell

-• But the postpartum crash hits us extra hard
+Either way, the postpartum crash hits us extra hard.

 • As estrogen drops, ADHD symptoms intensify dramatically